joao-colen/sensor/sensor-frontend/README.md

 ## Usage

-Go to the folder of the project with `cd sensor-frontend`
+Go to the folder of the project with `cd /sensor/sensor-frontend`

 Run `ng serve` to start SensorFrontend